SCRT-HQ/VaporShell/docs/glossary/Add-VSEMRInstanceGroupConfigScalingRule.md

----
-layout: glossary
-title: Add-VSEMRInstanceGroupConfigScalingRule
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSEMRInstanceGroupConfigScalingRule

 ## SYNOPSIS
-Adds an AWS::EMR::InstanceGroupConfig.ScalingRule resource property to the template
+Adds an AWS::EMR::InstanceGroupConfig.ScalingRule resource property to the template.
+ScalingRule is a subproperty of the AutoScalingPolicy property type.
+ScalingRule defines the scale-in or scale-out rules for scaling activity, including the CloudWatch metric alarm that triggers activity, how EC2 instances are added or removed, and the periodicity of adjustments.
+The automatic scaling policy for an instance group can comprise one or more automatic scaling rules.

 ## SYNTAX